teslacu/boulderfluidsseminar.org/README.md

 Development
 ------------------------

+Before working on any changes, make sure you have the latest version of the code by running `git pull`.
+This will check with github and supply you with updates to the code base.

 To see the site as you develop, you'll want to start sinatra by running `ruby main.rb` from the main site directory.
 The application depends on both sinatra and redcarpet, which can be installed by running:

 `sudo gem install sinatra redcarpet`